Capable Canines Dog Training

 Sequences & Handling

 Finish teaching the equipment, and then start to add pieces together for short and then longer sequences.
 We work on handling skills - this is how we communicate with our dogs to successfully direct them through a course.
+This is a progression from Foundations and intro to Equipment.

 Growth in these skills is like any sport and provides a constant challenge to improve yourself and your canine partner.
 Challenging, rewarding and such a great way to spend time with your DOG!